 This Diagnostic Trouble Code (DTC) does not need to be attended to immediately, but this DTC could result in more costly repairs in the future.

 Code P0135 Common Diagnosis Mistakes

-Replacing the oxygen sensor when the issues could actually lie in the catalytic converter, wiring/connections, or an exhaust leak before the oxygen sensor.
+Replacing the oxygen sensor when the issues could actually lie in wiring/connections.

 This video does a great job of outlining the diagnostic process for P0135, but we have provided an overview below:

 - Do a road test.
 Clear the fault codes with your FIXD sensor and drive around to verify failure.
 If the Check Engine Light comes back on continue to Step 2.